 this post may contain affiliate links.
 Please read my disclosure for more information.

 This is an easy, fun project to do with children or to make by yourself.
-I make these little feeders all the time and enjoy doing it.
+I make these little pine cone bird feeders all the time and enjoy doing it.
 I think even the birds like a little variety once in a while and will appreciate your efforts especially when the weather turns cold or there is snow on the ground and they can’t find food easily.
 You can use your imagination and do all kinds of treats.

 You will need: